Have Questions?

 631-324-3443

-Dunes East Hampton is 7.4 miles from Wainscott, New York
+Dunes East Hampton is 7.4 miles from Wainscott, NY

 The Dunes is a top luxury alcohol and drug rehab center offering outpatient addiction treatment and holistic inpatient rehab services in East Hampton NY. our luxury rehab center you will receive world class addiction treatment programs in a serene and beautiful setting.